Serrations and Sharpening on Modern Handmade Knife Blades

 modern handmade and custom knife, specifically on my knives created here

-in Enchanted Spirits Studio in my sole authorship knives and
+in Enchanted Spirits Studio in my sole authorship knives.

 I'll detail a little history and description of serrations and why they